Getting annoyed by Google’s recent decision to stop showing the exact search volume data in Keyword Planner for low-spending Adwords advertisers?

 In fact, I’ve not been using Google Keyword Planner for quite a long time and, so far, my keyword research have not been affected at all after this update.

-In this article, I’ll be covering both free and paid alternatives that I’m currently using for keyword research.
+In this article, I’ll be covering both free and paid alternatives to Google Keyword Tool that I’m currently using for keyword research.

 A Quick Fix If You’re Still Missing Keyword Planner